ONLYOFFICE/office-js-api/Cell/ApiFont/Methods/SetItalic.md

 # SetItalic

-Sets the italic property to the specified font.
+Sets the italic property to the specified font.💡 This method will work only with the text format of the cell.

 ## Syntax